|Figure 1B. Steroid injected into the middle ear. Multiple injections are usually required for this method.|

 Otitis media was reported in only 1/24 patients using the method of Sennaroglu et al (drops through tube).
 It seems to be even more rare in patients who have direct injections.
 When otitis media occurs with a tube in place, the option of using a ear drop such as Floxin is available.

 Perforation of the ear drum is a possible complication.
-Steroids impair wound healing and one might expect slower closure.
+Topf et al (2016) reported that 1.6% of 192 patients had persistent TM perforations.
+All three of their perforation patients recieved multiple injections.
+This is logical as steroids impair wound healing and one might expect slower closure.
 Perforation risk is increased by radiation of the ear.
-This complication can generally be handled easily by an otologist and the perforation can be closed.
+This complication can generally be handled by an otologist and the perforation can be closed.
+However, in our view, the repairs are rarely as "good" as the original equipment, and we think it is best to reserve repeated steroid injections for severe problems that are steroid responsive.

 Vertigo.
 Temporary vertigo can occur when the solutions being used are not at body temperature or if the solutions contain lidocaine.
 Most patients are able to walk around unassisted after 20-30 minutes after injections.
 Permanent vertigo and imbalance have not been reported.

 Hearing loss: most physicians using intratympanic steroids feel that there is little of any risk of hearing loss (Doyle et al, 2005).

 Cost: Otologic surgeons may bill moderately for this 45 minute procedure, possibly repeated 4 times per year.
 Other similar methods of treating Menieres, such as use of gentamicin instead, cost the same amount but don't need multiple repetitions.
 Thus, the cost to the health care system of gentamicin treatment is much lower than steroid treatment.